-Gilmour's journey from Ayrshire to Euros
+Gilmour's journey from Ayrshire to the top

-Billy Gilmour: How Chelsea & Scotland midfielder has become Euro 2020 star
+Billy Gilmour: How midfielder has gone from Ayrshire to Champions League winner

 Last updated on .From the section Scotland